HMS Implacable (1899): Service history

-Pre-World War I
+Pre-First World War

 HMS Implacable was laid down at Devonport Dockyard on 13 July 1898 and launched on 11 March 1899 in a very incomplete state to clear the building way for construction of battleship HMS Bulwark.
 She was completed in July 1901.
 Implacable was commissioned at Devonport Dockyard by Captain Prince Louis of Battenberg on 10 September 1901 for service on the Mediterranean Station, and left Plymouth for the Mediterranean 29 September, arriving at Malta on 8 October 1901.
 The gun shields for her 3-pounder guns were removed the following year.
 In June 1902 she was in Alexandria for the scheduled coronation festivities for King Edward VII, and in September that year she visited Nauplia in the Aegean Sea for combined manoeuvres with the Mediterranean and Channel squadrons.
 Captain Reginald Charles Prothero was appointed in command on 27 October 1902, serving as such until May 1904.
 In November 1902 she was Genoa to land Prince Louis on his departure home, and the officers of the ship attended the deferred coronation ball organized by the British colony in the city.

 During her Mediterranean service, she underwent refits at Malta in 1902, 1903–1904, and 1904–1905.
 During these refits, she had her masts revised several times as rangefinders and fire control equipment were added.
-She suffered a fatal accident on 12 July 1905 when a boiler explosion killed two men, and suffered another boiler explosion on 16 August 1906, the result of a loss of feedwater that caused the boiler to overheat.
+She suffered a fatal accident on 12 July 1905 when a boiler explosion killed or injured nine men.
+She suffered another boiler explosion on 16 August 1906, the result of a loss of feedwater that caused the boiler to overheat.
 She entered Chatham Dockyard in the United Kingdom in 1908 for another refit.
 During this refit, her 12-pounder guns were relocated from the main deck to the superstructure, and the four forward gun ports were plated over to reduce flooding in heavy seas.
 When her Chatham refit ended in February 1909, Implacable transferred to the Channel Fleet, then to the Atlantic Fleet on 15 May 1909.
 Following a fleet reorganisation on 1 May 1912, Implacable transferred to the 5th Battle Squadron in the Second Home Fleet at the Nore on 13 May 1912.